JoJoPuppe/cyberwriter/_posts/2022-10-23-THM-Chill-Hack.md

 }
 ```

-using these creds we got a new login.
+using these credentials i got a new login.
-this user is memeber of the `docker` group. with this info we can exploit this like this.
+this user is a member of the `docker` group. with this info i escalate my privileges like this.

 ## root access